 And with that concludes our roundup for the best RTX 3080 variants on the market.
 It is fairly straightforward to buy the most fitting RTX 3080 variant for your particular build if you keep in mind the aforementioned factors.
 Let us know in the comments which RTX 3080 variant you prefer the most out of our picks.

-While it is true that Ray Tracing is still in its early days when it comes to its implementation in gaming, there are many great Ray Tracing games out there in 2021 and the list is getting bigger with each passing month.
+While it is true that Ray Tracing is still in its early days when it comes to its implementation in gaming, there are many great Ray Tracing games out there and the list is getting bigger with each passing month.
 The industry as a whole is moving quickly to adopt this new trend.
 All in all, you can consider Ray Tracing to be worth it since most of the big-budget games moving forward are going to try to have some form of Ray Tracing implementation to keep up with the industry trend.

 The RTX 3080 is one of the most powerful graphics cards out there so it makes sense that it is overkill for some particular scenarios.
 In general, it is agreed upon that the RTX 3080 is quite overkill for 1080p gaming, even in modern AAA titles.
 The RTX 3080 is best suited to high-refresh-rate 1440p gaming or 4K gaming.
 With the pace of the gaming industry, it is hard to label anything as overkill because the games are becoming too intensive very quickly.

 Yes, the RTX 3080 can definitely run AAA games at 4K.
-It is one of the few graphics cards in 2021 that can comfortably play modern big-budget games at 4K at good framerates.
+It is one of the few graphics cards that can comfortably play modern big-budget games at 4K at good framerates.
 You can expect the RTX 3080 to hold at least 60 FPS at 4K in many modern games using a mixture of High and Ultra settings.
 You might want to lower the settings to Medium in some intensive games like Cyberpunk 2077 or make use of the DLSS technology.